zewenwu/terraform-azure-vnet-demo/README.md

 To set up Terraform with Azure Cloud account,

 **Step 1.** Create an Azure account.
-You need to have Contributor access an Azure subscription, which is specified by its subscription ID and tenant ID to use Terraform to deploy resources on AWS of the following format:
+You need to have Contributor access an Azure subscription, which is specified by its subscription ID and tenant ID to use Terraform to deploy resources on Azure of the following format:

 ```bash
 subscription_id = "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"